 Known as Ceylon for the greater part of its history, Sri Lanka gained its independence from the British in 1948 and became a republic in 1972.
 Following thirty gruesome years of civil war, the country is working since 2009 to build its infrastructure as a tourist destination.
-We would be more than happy to show you around our amazing country, which is best covered in a two-week itinerary.
+We would be more than happy to show you around our amazing country, which can be seen during a 6-days tour of Sri Lanka but is best covered in a two-week itinerary.

 DAY 1 NEGOMBO

 As you land at Colombo Bandaranayaka International airport, you will be greeted by the Lion Flag of Sri Lanka which dates back to 162 BC and is one of the oldest in history.
 It is the only flag in the world to acknowledge different religious beliefs, as the bo leaves represent Buddhism, the orange color Hinduism, and the green is associated with Islam.
 For those wanting to spend some time in the capital, there are a lot of great things to do in Colombo.